 Since no soil samples were collected and analyzed as part of the generator installation project; any future projects on site, including any to expand, alter, or remove the infrastructure associated with the generator, will include analysis of the soil to be impacted by project activities prior to project approval.
 Decisions on soil disturbance activities and the disposition of any excavated soil will be made based on the results of sample analysis.
-The expanded LUC footprint has been incorporated into the BGP.
+The expanded LUC footprint has been incorporated into the draft LUCIP.

-During the 2016 summer construction season, the Air Force will collect several soil samples from SD043 to verify the footprint of the contaminated soil area and to reevaluate the human health risk that is potentially posed by the soil contaminants under the residential exposure scenario.
+During the 2016 summer construction season, the Air Force collected several soil samples from SD043 to verify the footprint of the contaminated soil area and to reevaluate the human health risk that is potentially posed by the soil contaminants under the residential exposure scenario.
 The data from this field effort will be used to support risk management decisions in an upcoming amendment to the WABOU Soil ROD.
-The work plan for this field effort is undergoing regulatory review.
+The risk assessment using the data from this field effort is undergoing internal review.

-The 2015 inspection of the soil LUCs at SD043 found that administrative controls are adequately enforcing the restriction, so physical barriers (i.e., fences) are not needed.
-There is no evidence that any soil disturbances in the vicinity of the concrete pad and generator took place in 2015.
-Photograph 31 in Appendix A shows the east side of the controlled area south of Building 916, and Photograph 32 shows the warning signs, generator, and pad on the west side of the at SD043.
-The inspectors noted that the phone number on the signs needs to be updated to the cell phone number.
+The 2016 inspection of the soil LUCs at SD043 found that administrative controls are adequately enforcing the restriction, so physical barriers (i.e., fences) are not needed.
+There is no evidence that any soil disturbances in the vicinity of the concrete pad took place in 2015.
+Photograph 31 in Appendix A shows the east side of the controlled area south of Building 916, and Photograph 32 shows the warning signs and pad on the west side of the at SD043.
+The inspectors noted that the green generator has been removed from the site and the phone number on the signs have been updated.